-Regardless of whether a shirt is worn with a coat, tie or neither, the collar is the most important part.
-The collar’s upside down “V” shape always points to the wearer’s face and lets it stand out.
+Regardless of whether a shirt is worn with a coat, a tie or neither, the collar is the most important part.
+The collar’s upside down “V” shape always points toward the wearer’s face and lets it stand out.
 It is very important to have a collar that casts a positive light on its wearer.
 In order to achieve this, the collar should suit the wearer’s face, have the right size and simply look sleek.

 In this article, I will focus on collar stays and their ability to give a collar the right sleekness or smoothness.
-Sometimes collar stays are also referred to as sticks, bones, knuckles, tabs or (in the UK) as collar stiffeners.
+Sometimes, collar stays are also referred to as sticks, bones, knuckles, tabs or (in the UK) as collar stiffeners.

 Basics About the Shirt Collar

 Many people say that “good shirts” should always have exchangeable collar stays.
 It is true that there are many shirts with inferior glued interlining that have non-removable collar stays.
-After laundering and ironing this cheap collar is often deformed and the shirt becomes worthless.
+After laundering and ironing, this cheap collar is often deformed and the shirt becomes worthless.
 On the other hand, there exist excellent bespoke shirts with glued interlinings and sewn-in collar stays that last for years.
 Hence, it is not strictly necessary for a good shirt to have exchangeable collar stays.

 That being said, many high quality shirts do feature exchangeable collar stays.
 In most cases they are made from plastic and are often flexible or flimsy.
-Hence they are not ideal in order to achieve a neat looking collar—and chances are they will get lost in the
+Hence, they are not ideal in order to achieve a neat looking collar—and chances are they will get lost in the

 washing machine anyway.
-Luckily, there are numerous collar stays available in all kinds of materials with prices ranging from $1 to well over $6000.
+Luckily, there are numerous collar stays, available in all kinds of materials with prices ranging from $1 to well over $6000.

 Collar Bones: Materials

 Classic materials for collar stays are brass, sterling silver, 14Kt gold or mother of pearl.
 In addition to that, stainless steel, titanium, horn, precious wood or even ivory and diamonds are used to craft collar stays.
-These are generally sturdier than their plastic counterparts and it usually does not matter if you forget to remove them before having them laundered—they should look just fine afterwards.
+These are generally sturdier than their plastic counterparts, and it usually does not matter if you forget to remove them before having them laundered; they should look just fine afterwards.
 However, collar stays made from wood or mother of pearl should definitely be removed before being laundered.

 Metal collar stays are less flexible and heavier than their plastic counterparts.
 Personally, I like that because it gives the collar a sleeker look.